ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Several additional analyses were conducted to test the robustness of the main findings:

 * Outlier-robust summary – Excluding the five largest residuals (top 11% of errors) lowers the overall mean error from 38.5 km to 36.9 km.
-Method rankings and 95% CIs remain unchanged; only H-1 [@Bashorun2025_gis] (−6.6 km) and M-6 (−6.3 km) show material shifts, leaving M-2 as the top performer.
+Method rankings remain unchanged; only H-1 [@Bashorun2025_gis] (−6.6 km) and M-6 (−6.3 km) show material shifts.

 * Patentee-name redaction (E-2) – To test for possible *training-data contamination*, the five-call o3 ensemble (E-1) was rerun after masking every patentee name in the abstract with `[NAME]`.
 If the model had memorised grant-name ⟷ coordinate pairs from its pre-training corpus, removing this cue should have caused a sharp accuracy drop.
 In practice mean error rose only slightly—from 18.7 km to 20.4 km—and the ≤10 km hit-rate fell by just 4.6 pp (39.5 → 34.9).
-The mild degradation indicates that the model is drawing on the descriptive toponyms and spatial clues in the text rather than retrieving memorised locations, providing no evidence of leakage from the historical grants themselves.
+The mild degradation indicates that the model is drawing on the descriptive toponyms and spatial clues in the text rather than retrieving memorised locations.

 * Temperature sweep – Four temperatures (0.0 / 0.4 / 0.8 / 1.2) were evaluated for the one-shot prompt on gpt-4.1-2025-04-14 (M4) and gpt-4o-2024-08-06 (M5).
 Mean error for gpt-4.1-2025-04-14 varied narrowly between 34 km (*t*=0.0) and 31.7 km (*t*=0.8), indicating a shallow optimum around 0.8. gpt-4o-2024-08-06 showed no systematic trend (32–33 km across the grid).